jwstegemann/fritz2-docs/WebComponents.md

 }
 ```

-... and import in in your Kotlin-Code:
+... and import it in your Kotlin-Code:

 ```kotlin
 @JsModule("@mat3e-ux/stars")